OuhscBbmc/redcapcon-2025-r-api/snippets/longitudinal.md

 The term "observation" in the world of [medical databases](https://ohdsi.github.io/CommonDataModel/cdm60.html#OBSERVATION) has a different and more granular meaning than it does in the [tidyverse literature](https://r4ds.had.co.nz/tidy-data.html#tidy-data-1).
 In REDCap and medical databases, an observation is typically a single point (such as a heart rate or systolic blood pressure) with contextual variables (such as the the associated date, unit, visit ID, and patient ID); see Tables 2 and 4 above.
 In the tidyverse publications, an observation is roughly equivalent to a REDCap instrument (which is a collection of associated values); see Tables 1, 3a, and 3b.

-(We use the medical terminology in this vignette.
-We'd love to hear if someone has another term that's unambiguous.)

 | Concept  | REDCap & Medical World | Tidyverse Literature |
 | :--- | :--------------------- | :------------------- |
 | A single measured point | observation | value |